allevidev/allevi-coding-challenge/README.md

 Thank you for your interest in Allevi!
 We are excited to consider you for our software engineering position and want to get a chance to see who you are as a coder and how you tackle problems.
 We have developed this Coding Challenge as a way for you to put together a software project from the ground up yourself.

-We have created a data-set of 100 users printing data.
+We have created a data-set of 100 users' printing data.
 You can find the dataset in `allevi-data.json` at the root level of this repository.
 The dataset is an array of example prints with the following schema:

 ```javascript
   {